 What’s happening online is always in flux.

-It doesn’t matter if it’s a social media network, a technology, an influencer, or a trend; what’s new is changing, what’s old sometimes is new again, and there is simply a whole lot of new happening all of the time.
+It doesn’t matter if it’s a social media network, a technology, an influencer, or a trend; what’s new is changing and what’s old is sometimes new again.

 It’s hard to keep up.

 Which is why one thing is certain in all of this.
-If you make a living off of the internet in any way – whether you own an online business or you’re a service provider that helps people leverage the internet to grow their business – you always need to be adapting.
-You always need to be evolving.
+If you make a living online in any way – whether you own an online business or you’re a service provider that helps people leverage the internet to grow their business – you always need to be adapting, and you always need to be evolving.

 Or you risk becoming irrelevant.
 Quickly.

-Let’s just look at what’s taking place currently in the Social Media Industry.
+Let’s just look at what’s currently taking place with Facebook.

 If you’re a Social Media Manager, long gone are the days where you simply hit publish on a catchy image post, respond to comments as they come in, and watch your follower count increase.